The empire on which the sun never sets

-The phrase "the empire on which the sun never sets" has been used to describe the British Empire due to it being so territorially extensive that it seemed as though it was always daytime in at least one part of their territories.
-Previously, the concept referred to the Spanish Empire under Philip II and his successors, particularly in the 16th, 17th, and 18th centuries.
-The phrase originated to describe the empire of Charles V and derived from similar ancient claims of universal rule referring to the Roman and Persian empires.
+The phrase "the empire on which the sun never sets" (el imperio donde nunca se pone el sol) has been employed to describe empires so territorially extensive that it seemed to be always daytime in at least one part of their domains.
+Deriving from similar claims of universal rule associated with the ancient Roman and Persian empires, the modern concept originated in reference to the empire of Charles V. The phrase has long been used to describe the Spanish Empire (in the 16th, 17th and 18th centuries) and the British Empire (in the 19th and early-to-mid 20th centuries).

 History

 Precursors

 German philologist Georg Büchmann identifies a speech attributed to Persian ruler Xerxes I (c.
 518 BCE – 465 BCE) in ancient Greek historian Herodotus' (c.
 484 BCE – 425 BCE) Histories as containing a precursor of the idea of the sun never setting on a particular political entity in the quote "We shall extend the Persian land as far as Zeus's heaven stretches.
 The sun will then shine on no land beyond our territory."
 Israeli historian Benjamin Isaac posits that this quote may have inspired ancient Greek historian Dionysius of Halicarnassus (c.
 60 BCE – after 7 BCE) to describe Ancient Rome as "the first and only power ever to have made the risings and settings of the sun the boundaries of her power", and identifies this in turn as a predecessor of the "empire on which the sun never sets" phrase.
 According to the historian Geoffrey Parker, a claim that Charles V ruled an "empire on which the sun never set" emerged as a variant of the phrase coined in ancient Rome to describe the possessions of emperor Augustus extending 'from the rising to the setting of the sun'.